SOURCE / ECONOMY

 A company representative confirmed the plan of the launch with the Global Times on Wednesday, adding that the rocket to be used in the upcoming test is of the same configuration as the one used in the December launch, albeit with some fine-tuning based on data from that mission.

-Asked about the purpose of the launch, the representative said it was a "routine mission."
-Should the second quarter test be a success, the recovery and reuse flight in the fourth quarter will use the recovered first stage, the person said.
+Should the second-quarter test be a success, the recovery and reuse flight in the fourth quarter will use the recovered first stage, the representative said.

-In a previous interview in December, Dong Kai, deputy chief designer of the Zhuque-3 reusable rocket, told the Global Times that the rocket is likely to achieve a successful recovery by mid-2026, with plans to evolve into its "full configuration" within the year.
+In an interview in December, Dong Kai, deputy chief designer of the Zhuque-3 reusable rocket, told the Global Times that the rocket was expected to achieve a successful recovery by mid-2026, with plans to evolve into its "full configuration" within the year.

 China has been making steady progress in reusable rocket recovery.

 On February 13, China completed its first maritime recovery of a rocket booster, with the first stage of a Long March-10 carrier rocket retrieved from the sea.
-The milestone marked an advancement of reusable launch vehicles technologies, Xinhua News Agency reported, citing the China Manned Space Agency.
+The milestone marked an advancement of reusable launch vehicle technologies, Xinhua reported, citing the China Manned Space Agency.